amd/libflame/test/main/ReadMe.txt

-      The `input.general.operations` file also contains the list of all sub-groups of APIs like all LIN,EIG etc. User can enable/disable the testing of a particular sub-group of API's by setting/resetting the corresponding group's flag.
+      The `input.general.operations` file also contains the list of all sub-groups of APIs like all LIN,EIG etc. User can enable/disable the testing of a particular sub-group of APIs by setting/resetting the corresponding group's flag.
 Below is the content in `input.general.operations` corresponding to subgroup testing.

-         1   LIN     for testing all LIN API's               (0 = disable; 1 = enable)
+         1   LIN     for testing all LIN APIs               (0 = disable; 1 = enable)
-         1   EIG     for testing all Eigen API's             (0 = disable; 1 = enable)
+         1   EIG     for testing all Eigen APIs             (0 = disable; 1 = enable)
-         1   SVD     for testing all SVD API's               (0 = disable; 1 = enable)
+         1   SVD     for testing all SVD APIs               (0 = disable; 1 = enable)

       Note: If any sub-group is enabled then individual API test will not execute.